Same-sex marriage in Puerto Rico

 Same-sex marriage has been legal in Puerto Rico since July 13, 2015, as a result of the U.S. Supreme Court's decision in Obergefell v.
 Hodges.
 On June 26, 2015, the Supreme Court ruled that bans on same-sex marriage are unconstitutional under the Due Process and Equal Protection clauses of the U.S. Constitution.
-Same-sex couples could begin applying for marriage licenses on July 13, and the first marriages occurred on July 17, 2015.
-The Civil Code was amended in 2020 to codify same-sex marriage into territory law and incorporate the Obergefell ruling.

 Governor Alejandro García Padilla announced that the commonwealth would comply with the Supreme Court's ruling within 15 days.
+Same-sex couples began applying for marriage licenses on July 13, and the first marriages occurred on July 17, 2015.
+The Civil Code was amended in 2020 to incorporate the Obergefell ruling and codify same-sex marriage into law.

-The parties to the principal lawsuit challenging Puerto Rico's denial of marriage rights to same-sex couples, Conde-Vidal v.
+Following the Supreme Court ruling, the parties to the principal lawsuit challenging Puerto Rico's denial of marriage rights to same-sex couples, Conde-Vidal v.
 Garcia-Padilla, jointly asked the First Circuit Court of Appeals to overturn the ruling of the U.S. District Court for the District of Puerto Rico that had upheld Puerto Rico's ban on same-sex marriage, which the appeals court did on July 8, 2015.